Accessibility

 Designated accessible viewing areas

-These areas are reserved for people with disabiity and / or access needs to enjoy with their family and friends.
-We have provided some information for each spot including accessible features, site entry and public transport advice.
+Reserved for people with disability or access needs to enjoy with their family and friends.
+We’ve provided some information for each spot including accessible features, site entry and public transport advice.

 Bookings essential.